vicky9685/demo-java-pipeline-master/readme.md

 This configuration includes:

 - Packaging as a Docker image.
-- Pipeline as code with Jenkins.
+- Pipeline as code with Jenkins
 - Docker image lifecycle with Spotify Maven plug-in.
 - Surefire configured to gather test coverage per test with SonarQube and JaCoCo.
 - Mutation tests with Pitest.